kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 The `initialState` argument is the state used during the initial render.
 In subsequent renders, it is disregarded.
 If the initial state is the result of an expensive computation, you may provide a function instead, which will be executed only on the initial render.

 Unlike the `setState` method in class components, `useState` does not automatically merge update objects.
 We recommend to split state into multiple state variables.

+If you update to the same value as the current state, React will bail out without rendering the children or firing effects.
+(React uses the `Object.is` comparison)

 #### useEffect
 Think of useEffect Hook as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` combined.
 React guarantees the DOM has been updated by the time it runs the effects.